 Estimated reading time: 11 minutes

-What is this debate between cash and accrual accounting, and why is it such a big deal?
+What is this debate between cash vs accrual accounting for ecommerce inventory, and why is it such a big deal?

 In this article, we’ll explain:

-• The difference between the cash and accrual accounting methods
+- The difference between the cash vs accrual accounting methods

 In short, we’ll explain what all this hubbub is all about!

-Navigating the world of accounting can often feel like trying to solve a puzzle.
-Two key pieces of this puzzle are Cash and Accrual Accounting.
-These are not just buzzwords in the accounting world; they are foundational approaches that can significantly impact how your business’s financial health is represented.
+These are not just buzzwords in the accounting world; they are foundational approaches to accounting that can significantly impact how your business’s financial health is represented.

 In general, if you record revenue or expenses when you pay or receive money, you are doing cash basis accounting.